barrie-cork/thesis-swarm/project_docs/UI_by_feature/searchStrategy.md

 ### 6. Phase 2 Transitions & Interactions

-* **Session Hub Page (Lead Reviewer) → Strategy Builder:** Allows Lead Reviewer to return to the `Search Strategy Builder` to edit the last saved strategy.
-The builder loads the strategy as it was before any previous execution.
+*   **Session Hub Page (Lead Reviewer) → Search Strategy Page:** Allows Lead Reviewer to navigate back to the builder view for the specific session to edit the strategy.
-* **Strategy Builder → Execute Searches button click (Lead Reviewer Only) → Search Execution Status Page (Phase 2):** Transition after validating and confirming search.
-Only Lead Reviewers can execute/re-execute searches.
-* **Search Execution Status Page (Phase 2):**
-    * This enhanced, single page displays consolidated real-time status for:
-        *   SERP query execution (progress bar, streaming text, stages ticked off – data from `SERP Execution` feature).
-        *   Results processing stages (normalization, metadata extraction, deduplication progress, etc. – progress bar, streaming text, stages ticked off – data from `Results Manager` feature).
-    *   The UI for this consolidated status page is handled by the `SERP Execution` feature.
+*   **Search Strategy Page → Execute Searches button click (Lead Reviewer Only):** Saves strategy, updates status, navigates to the **consolidated** `Search Execution Status Page` (as defined in `serpExecution.md` UI plan) which shows both SERP execution *and* results processing status.
-* **Search Execution Status Page (Phase 2) → Results Overview Page:** Occurs after all SERP execution and results processing are complete.
+*   **Consolidated Search Execution Status Page → Results Overview Page:** Navigation occurs after *all* execution and processing steps shown on the status page are complete.

 ## Implementation Guidelines